camilogarciabotero/BioVossEncoder.jl/README.md

 > A Julia package for encoding biological sequences into Voss representations

-- Can encode DNA, RNA, and Protein sequences.
 - Provides the fastest encoding of biological sequences into Voss representations (aka.
 OneHot vectors).
+- Can encode all `BioSequence` types and `String`s with unambiguous nucleotides and amino acids.
-- Can handle ambiguous nucleotides and amino acids.
+- Can handle ambiguous nucleotides and amino acids from a `BioSequence`.
 - Provides a simple and intuitive API for encoding biological sequences.
 - Includes a dedicated type `VossEncoder` that match the `BioSequence`s types.
 - Can be used for single nucletide encoding `vv = vossvector(dna"ACGT", DNA_A)`.